AdobeDocs/commerce-php/src/pages/developer/components/declarative-schema/migration-scripts.md

 To help prevent data loss, you can specify command line options that dump all the data that could be lost as a result of an installation.
 The dumped data can then be restored manually or automatically.
 These arguments are optional--you do not have to create a manual dump during a system upgrade. _(Note that this works only with schema.)_

-Magento provides options to the `setup:install` and `setup:upgrade` commands that enable safe installations and rollbacks:
+Adobe Commerce and Magento Open Source provide options to the `setup:install` and `setup:upgrade` commands that enable safe installations and rollbacks:

 `--safe-mode=1` - Creates a data dump during the installation or upgrade process.